Salingo/RPM-Net/README.md

 All codes are tested under Tensorflow 1.13.1 GPU version and Python 3.6 on Ubuntu 14.04.

-First, please download **data.zip** from our [project page](https://vcc.tech/research/2019/RPMNet), and extract to `RPM-Net/data/` folder.
+First, please download [RPM-Net_data.zip](https://www.dropbox.com/scl/fi/fbtky0skzy2er77b0bbs3/RPM-Net_data.zip?rlkey=3odn1pjvjdighjp5c69o852cq&dl=0), and extract to `RPM-Net/data/` folder.

 Run **train.py** to train RPM-Net, the model will be saved in `RPM-Net/output/` folder.

 Before testing, please modify the **model_path** and **eval_dir** in **test.py**, the predicted pointcloud and segmentation files will be saved in `RPM-Net/output/YOUR_MODEL_PATH/eval/` folder.

-### Dataset
-The original dataset is also released [here](http://vcc.szu.edu.cn/file/upload_file//image/research/att201911032109/mesh_obj.zip).
-See readme file inside for details.

 ### License
 Our code is released under MIT License.
 See LICENSE file for details.